Mapping Single-Cell-Substrate Interactions By Surface Plasmon Resonance Microscopy

 Digital Object Identifier (DOI)

 Wang, Wei; Wang, Shaopeng; Liu, Qiang; Wu, Jie; and Tao, Nongjian, "Mapping Single-Cell-Substrate Interactions By Surface Plasmon Resonance Microscopy" (2012).
-Neurobiology.
+Translational Neuroscience.
 159.